SkwdStudios/turup-s-gambit/Documentation/DATABASE.md

 - Trump selection votes are recorded in real-time
 - Player actions are synchronized through the database and Supabase Realtime
 - Game phase transitions are managed through database triggers

+## Database Functions and Triggers

+Several PostgreSQL functions and triggers ensure game integrity:

+- `on_trump_vote`: Trigger that updates game state when a trump vote is cast
+- `on_card_play`: Trigger that validates card play and updates game state
+- `on_game_end`: Trigger that calculates final scores and updates player statistics
+- `get_valid_moves`: Function that returns valid card plays for a player

 ## Development Tools